rjsf-team/react-jsonschema-form/docs/index.md

 $ npm install @rjsf/core @rjsf/utils --save
 ```

-As of version 5, you will also need to select and install a validator implementation:
+As of version 5, you will also need to select and install a validator implementation (such as `@rjsf/validator-ajv6`):

 ```bash
 $ npm install @rjsf/validator-ajv6 --save